Yuvraj-Dhepe/scantech-website/README.md

-# Scantech Website
+# Website Creation

 A modern, responsive website for Scantech, a leading provider of Automatic Identification and Data Capture (AIDC) solutions.
-The website showcases Scantech's products, services, and expertise in barcode solutions, EAS systems, POS systems, handheld inkjet printers, and consumables.
+The website showcases Barcode products, services, and expertise in barcode solutions, EAS systems, POS systems, handheld inkjet printers, and consumables.

 ## Features